 While she was a student in 1973, she began visiting pre-Columbian archaeological sites in Mexico and the Caribbean and became interested in the history of displaced and diasporatic spiritual traditions, which paralleled her own history of exile and displacement.
 The title Ochún refers to a Yoruban deity associated with fertility and water.
 Historically, Yoruban spiritual practice was brought to the Americas by enslaved Africans, and it developed into a syncretic religion that draws from both Christian and West African sources.

-This work is currently on view in the CMA’s Video Project Room, as a companion to the exhibition A Graphic Revolution: Prints and Drawings in Latin America, on view through November 29.
+This work is currently on view in the CMA’s Video Project Room, as a companion to the exhibition A Graphic Revolution: Prints and Drawings in Latin America.